nehu7/House_price_prediction_LR/README.md

 ## General Information
 - A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia.
 The company is looking at prospective properties to buy to enter the market.
 This model will then be used by the management to understand how exactly the prices vary with the variables.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

-- Dataset contains 81 columns and 1460 records
+- The dataset "train.csv" that is being used contains 81 columns and 1460 records

 ## Conclusions
 - Conclusion 1 from the analysis